 A sample of dwellings was chosen from the frame.
-The sample was drawn from all dwellings, regardless of their status as occupied, vacant or under construction at the time of the 2022 Census of Population and Housing.
+The sample was drawn from all dwellings, regardless of their status as occupied, vacant or under construction at the time of the 2022 Saudi Arabia Census.
 Details of the sampling methodology is presented in section 2.11.